PacificBiosciences/PacBioFileFormats/BAM.rst

 - For informational purposes only: The continuous probability range of 0.0 to 1.0 is remapped to the discrete integers 0 to 255 inclusively in the ``ML`` tag.
   The probability range corresponding to an integer *N* is *N/256* to *(N + 1)/256*.
+  These probabilities are presented in the order of modifications seen in the ``MM`` tag.

 QUAL